 How do we identify the verbs that work like Gustar?

-First of all, it is important to repeat that “Gustar” doesn’t actually mean “to like”, but rather “to please”.
+First of all, it is important to understand that “gustar” doesn’t actually mean “to like”, but “to please”.

 Example: Orange juice pleases me

-“Gustar” doesn’t indicate what I do, but rather what something does to me, the effect it has on me (or on someone else).
-In the example, orange juice is the one doing something: it pleases me.
+“Gustar” expresses the effect something it has on me (or on someone else).
+In the previous example, orange juice has an effect on me: it pleases me.

 Could we come up with similar verbs, which indicate the effect something has on someone?